 - Membership with the NLPAA is a must for any one interested in NLP.
 For individuals interested in NLP from a personal development standpoint, the NLPAA offers ongoing education, workshops and learning opportunities to keep your NLP skills sharp.
 For individuals who use NLP professionally the NLPAA offers website listings, ongoing education and learning opportunities as well as credibility and recognition to members of the public.

 - The NLPAA is an independant organisation and we have set various standards which are aligned on a clinical nature with the ACA and PACFA.
 Additionally, being a member of the NLPAA means that you have a voice about the future of NLP in Australia, can be involved in the community of NLPers and continue your journey in NLP.

 What level of membership should I join at?

-- If you are an NLP Master Practitioner you may be eligible to join as a Professional, Intern Clinical, Registered Clinical or Trainer Member.
+- If you are an NLP Master Practitioner you may be eligible to join as a Professional or Trainer Member.
 If you have only completed NLP Practitioner Certification you can join as an Associate Member if the training/trainer you completed your training with meets the Minimum Training Requirements set forth by the NLPAA.
 If you have not completed certified NLP training you can join as an Affiliate Member.
 See Become a Member for more information.

 Can I join online?